Skip to main content Accessibility information

 Research

-My experience in working with students has inspired my current PhD research; investigating Perfectionism, Anxiety and Wellbeing in UK Undergraduates.
-My thesis has involved analysing a large survey data-set I obtained in 2018, measuring multi-dimensional perfectionism, anxiety, worry, resilience, wellbeing and social media use in students.
-This has been analysed using various statistical tests, including regression, factor analysis and structural equation modelling.
-I also developed, implemented and evaluated a dual-factor intervention for students with perfectionism, combining Cognitive-Behavioural Therapy and Positive Psychology.
+My experience working with students inspired my PhD; invetsigating perfectionism and well-being in UK ndergraduates.
+Using a large data-set, I explored relationships between students' multi-dimensional perfectionism, anxiety, worry, resilience, well-being and social media use.
+I also developed, implemented and evaluated a dual-factor intervention for perfectionist students, combining Cognitive-Behavioural Therapy and Positive Psychology.

 My research interests include:

-• Higher Education students' wellbeing trends and contributing factors, including; student mental health, transitions, social media use, academic attainment and wider socio-political and contextual factors
+• Factors that impact students' mental health and wellbeing, e.g., transition to university, social media use, academic attainment and wider socio-political and contextual factors

-• Higher Education professional and student support services; trends, challenges and solutions for delivery
+• Higher Education professional and student support services; impacts, challenges and solutions for delivery

 • Counselling and psychotherapeutic interventions